cilium/cilium/Documentation/policy/language.rst

 a single egress rule.
 See :ref:`DNS Obtaining Data` for information on collecting this IP data.

+.. note:: The DNS Proxy is provided in each Cilium agent.
+   As a result, DNS requests targeted by policies depend on the availability of the Cilium agent pod.
+   This includes DNS policies as well as :ref:`proxy_visibility` annotations.

 ``toFQDNs`` egress rules cannot contain any other L3 rules, such as ``toEndpoints`` (under `Labels Based`_) and ``toCIDRs`` (under `CIDR Based`_).
 They may contain L4/L7 rules, such as ``toPorts`` (see `Layer 4 Examples`_)